Anthony Joshua: Joshua vs. Paul

-In July 2025, Eddie Hearn discussed a possible fight between Joshua and Jake Paul, noting the increasing interest following Paul’s earlier call-out to Joshua.
-He mentioned that conversations were ongoing with Turki Alalshikh.
-He said, “You know, obviously it'll be up to AJ and myself what AJ does, and [Most Valuable Promotions CEO] Nakisa [Bidarian] and Jake, what they do – but also the power of Turki Alalshikh bringing it together, making it a mega-event.
+In July 2025, Eddie Hearn discussed a possible fight between Joshua and Jake Paul, noting the increasing interest following Paul's earlier call-out to Joshua.
+He mentioned that conversations were ongoing with Turki Al-Sheikh.
+He said, "You know, obviously it'll be up to AJ and myself what AJ does, and [Most Valuable Promotions CEO] Nakisa [Bidarian] and Jake, what they do – but also the power of Turki Alalshikh bringing it together, making it a mega-event.
 We're up for it.
 You know, it's not a fight we targeted.
 It's not a fight we anticipated.
-But as I said, if it's there and it's open and it's a running-up fight before Tyson Fury, why not?”
+But as I said, if it's there and it's open and it's a running-up fight before Tyson Fury, why not?"

 On 8 August, it was announced that Joshua would return to the ring in December 2025.
 One potential opponent was French Olympic gold medallist Tony Yoka (14–3, 11 KOs).
-French promoter Yohan Zaoui was confident that Joshua would fight Yoka next.
-According to Hearn, Paul was the "front-runner" for Joshua's next fight.
+French promoter Yohan Zaoui was confident that Joshua would fight Yoka next, but according to Hearn, Paul was the "front-runner" for Joshua's next fight.
 On 20 August, Paul announced an exhibition fight against lightweight boxer Gervonta Davis to take place in November 2025.
 Two weeks prior to their fight, Davis was mentioned in a civil lawsuit that accused him of violent behaviour, battery, and kidnapping.
 On 4 November, Most Valuable Promotions and Netflix announced the cancellation of the card.